9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Fix colors, border-radius, tab button size, and calculate others.
 - Support all versions of plugins.
 - Add pages to the tabs.
-- Fix colors, border-radius, tab button size, and calculate others.

-- Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 - ### ✅ Todo Documentation